 - D. Athens Technical College engages in the following contractual agreements regarding hazardous materials communication: - 1.
 Safety Clean - 2.
 Viola - 3.
 Branch Environmental - E. Athens Technical College engages in the following training, drills and exercises.
 The Athens Technical College Police Department provides training each year that specifically includes the Hazardous Communications Plan.
-The Police Department also conducts drills and full scale multi-discipline training exercises that involve the Hazardous Communications Plan.
-Athens Technical College Police Department conducted Staff Development Training on Multiple occasions in 2020 on all four Athens Technical College Campuses that included the Hazardous Communications Plan.
-In addition to the training Athens Technical College Police Conducted a Tornado Drill and an Active Shooter Training Exercise on all four Athens Technical College Campus that included specific training on the use of the Hazardous Communications Plan.
+The Police Department has conducted drills and multi-discipline training exercises and staff development training in 2023 on all four Athens Technical College Campuses that included the Hazardous Communication Plan.
+In addition to this training, Athens Technical College Police conducted a Tornado Drill, Active Shooter Training, Fire Drill and Evacuation Drill on all four campuses.
 The protocol for the retention of training records is that Staff Development is set up on the College intranet that is accessed from the College website.
 The records are stored and maintained by the Dean of Dean of Academic Technology.
 The Human Resources Department also requires annual training on Hazardous Material for all Staff and Faculty.
-All Records are kept on file for three years. - F. The protocol for the annual review of the Athens Technical College HCPP is that the Chief of Police and the Director of Facilities reviews the HCPP plan and makes any needed adjustments or additions to the plan.
+All Records are kept on file for three years. - F. The protocol for the annual review of the Athens Technical College HCPP is that the Chief of Police and the Executive Director of Facilities reviews the HCPP plan and makes any needed adjustments or additions to the plan.
 Once the review is complete the Plan is reviewed by the College President and submitted to the Emergency Manager at TCSG by May 1st of each year.
 The protocol for the retention of the HCPP is that all Emergency Plans including the Hazardous Communications Plan is three years.
-The Plans will be stored on the College Intranet and the Page 5 of 15

-Chief of Police will retain a copy of the plan at the Police Department Headquarters for three years as well.
+The Plans will be stored on the College Intranet and the Chief of Police will retain a copy of the plan at the Police Department Headquarters for three years as well.